gonalvarez05/Final-Project-Personality-Prediction/README.md

 Once we have our cleaned data and our labels in numbers, this step is the most controversial because there are several preprocessing models and I had to choose the best that fits to my problem.
 After trying different models the best one was [nnlm-en-dim50](https://tfhub.dev/google/nnlm-en-dim50/2), a token based text embedding trained on English Google News published by Google.
 It is based on NNLM (Neural Network Language Model) with to hidden layers.

 ## Create and train the model
-With tensorflow and keras I create a sequential model where I added the data that was before transform in arrays and to more dense layers.
+With tensorflow and keras I create a sequential model where I added the data that was before transform in arrays and two more dense layers.
 As optimizer I used
 Adam Optimation and a loss function, a categorial crossentropy.
 As a metric I had to use a categorical accuracy beacause there are 16 different personality types.

 ## Results